Quantifying sunspot group nesting with density-based unsupervised clustering: Conclusions

 We presented an automated, data-driven approach to identify sunspot-group nests in the longitude--time domain and applied it independently to the RGO (1874--1976) and KMAS (1955--2025) catalogues.
 The method reliably detects coherent emergence patterns and is supported by tests on synthetic data.

-Our main findings are as follows. \begin{itemize} \item[--] Nests are a persistent feature of solar activity: across all cycles and latitude bands, the mean nesting degree is $\langle D\rangle =0.613\pm 0.118$, indicating that roughly 61\% of all sunspot groups emerge within clusters. \\ \item[--] Nesting exhibits a clear latitude dependence, peaking ($D\approx 0.69$) between 10$^\circ$ and 15$^\circ$, consistent with densest phase of the butterfly diagram and the organisation of toroidal flux in the activity belts. \\ \item[--] Nesting degree correlates positively with overall cycle strength, suggesting that more coherent toroidal flux bundles sustain repeated flux emergence. \\ \item[--] Although individual nests can remain coherent for several rotations, differential rotation and longitudinal drift disperse them on timescales short compared to a solar cycle, preventing long-lived active longitudes in cycle-averaged emergence. \\ \item[--] Despite quantitative differences, RGO and KMAS yield qualitatively consistent nesting picture, suggesting the robustness of our approach and the results.
+Our main findings are as follows. \begin{itemize} \item[--] Nests are a persistent feature of solar activity: across all cycles and latitude bands, the mean nesting degree is $\langle D\rangle =0.613\pm 0.118$, indicating that roughly 61\% of all sunspot groups emerge within clusters. \\ \item[--] Nesting exhibits a clear latitude dependence, peaking ($D\approx 0.69$) between 10$^\circ$ and 15$^\circ$, consistent with densest phase of the butterfly diagram and the organisation of toroidal flux in the activity belts. \\ \item[--] Nesting degree correlates positively with overall cycle strength, suggesting that more coherent toroidal flux bundles sustain repeated flux emergence.
+Importantly, this correlation strengthens when small groups are progressively excluded, indicating that nesting represents genuine clustering in flux emergence rather than statistical artefacts from abundant small groups. \\ \item[--] Although individual nests can remain coherent for several rotations, differential rotation and longitudinal drift disperse them on timescales short compared to a solar cycle, preventing long-lived active longitudes in cycle-averaged emergence. \\ \item[--] Nesting exhibits hierarchical structure: small sunspot groups cluster strongly around large active regions (nesting degree $\sim$0.5--0.6), while large groups emerge with greater spatial independence (asymptotic nesting degree $\sim$0.25). \\ \item[--] Characteristic inter-nest spacing shows strong anti-correlation with activity, contracting from $\sim$200--500~Mm during low activity to $\sim$60--100~Mm during solar maximum, comparable to typical sunspot group elongations (35--117~Mm) and indicating dense spatial packing of emergence sites. \\ \item[--] Despite quantitative differences, RGO and KMAS yield qualitatively consistent nesting picture, suggesting the robustness of our approach.
 Quantitative differences are at least partially due to non-exhaustive observational coverage. \end{itemize}

 Our findings demonstrate that unsupervised machine-learning–based clustering offers a powerful unified approach for quantifying nesting and for linking solar flux-emergence patterns to long-term magnetic activity.
 Extensions of this approach to full 3D clustering and to stellar photometric data may provide new constraints on the magnetic activity of Sun-like stars.